-While sightseeing this popular tourist site, it is advisable to set your base in the picturesque village of Naddi where nature abounds in all its glory.
+While sightseeing this popular tourist place, it is advisable to set your base in the picturesque village of Naddi where nature abounds in all its glory.
 Far away from the maddening crowds, this high point ahead of McLeodganj offers a stunning view of the majestic Himalayas on one side and extensive spread of the lush Kangra valley on the other side.
 Nothing can equal the experience of sipping your morning tea with these as your neighbors.

 There are various places in and around Dharamshala which are a blend of religious, scenic and historic interest.

 How to reach?

-You can reach Dharamshala by road from several points which are within a range of 250 kms or so from it, such as Chandigarh, Manali, Jammu or Shimla.
+You can reach Dharamshala by road from several points which are within a range of 250 kms or so from it, such as Chandigarh, Manali, Jammu, or Shimla.
 The closest airport is Gaggal which is at a distance of 14 km.
-The nearest broad gauge rail station is Pathankot from where a narrow gauge rail line takes you to Kangra which is at a distance of 17 km, by road.
+The nearest broad gauge rail station is Pathankot from where a narrow gauge rail line takes you to Kangra.
+Kangra to Dharamshala is about 19 km. by road.

 What are the ideal times to visit?

 Winters are accompanied by snowfall and hence the summer months are ideal times to visit this scenic place unless you want to experience real cold and snow.

 Places to visit in and around Dharamshala

 You can book the services of private cabs to take you around the various tourist spots which abound in this area.
 The first must-see site is the Norbulingka Tibetan Institute which lies about 20 kms from main Dharamshala.

-This place, rich with vibrant and colorful Tibetan architecture, landscaped gardens and a coffee shop with an old world charm in its precincts.
+This place looks rich with vibrant and colorful Tibetan architecture, landscaped gardens, and a coffee shop with an old world charm in its precincts.
 The place is certain to leave you totally mesmerized.